Image: ShutterStock

 98. Hollis

-Meaning “holy tree,” this is a name of Old English origin.
+Meaning “holly tree,” this is a name of Old English origin.
+This name was originally given to someone who lived near a group of those trees.

 99. Hunter